controverses/science-and-society/index.md

 ## past exams |

+this year exam will take place on friday 26, from 2.30 to 4.30 pm

 year | topic a (en) | topic b (fr) |
 [2023 exam](/resources/2023-science-and-society-exam.pdf) | are women the fairer sex? | protéger 30% de la planète d'ici 2030 |
 [2022 exam](/resources/2022-science-and-society-exam.pdf) | should we judge species on their origins? | rendre visible l'endométriose |